amunategui/amunategui.github.io/_posts/2014-09-29-ggmap-example.md

 ## 5 1007  79076
 ```

-We leverage another package [zipcode](http://cran.r-project.org/web/packages/zipcode/index.html) that will not only clean our zip codes by removing any '+4' data and padding with zeros when needed, it will also give us the centroid latitude and longitude coordinate for that zip code (this requires downloading the zipcode data file):
+We leverage another package [zipcode](http://cran.r-project.org/web/packages/zipcode/index.html) to not only clean our zip codes by removing any '+4' data and padding with zeros when needed, but more importantly, give us the central latitude and longitude coordinate for our zip codes (this requires downloading the zipcode data file):

 ```r
 data(zipcode)